1673beta/audon/README.md

 Audio + Mastodon = Audon

-Audon is a service of realtime audio streaming for Mastodon users.
+Audon is a service of realtime audio streaming for Mastodon.

 ## Tech Stack